feisenyu/transformers_4573/awesome-transformers.md

 ## [skorch](https://github.com/skorch-dev/skorch)

 Skorch is a scikit-learn compatible neural network library that wraps PyTorch.
-It has support for models within transformers, and tokenizers from tokenizers.
+It has support for models within transformers_4573, and tokenizers from tokenizers.

 Keywords: Scikit-Learn, PyTorch